DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 Once you have installed PuTTY and placed the executable somewhere convenient (e.g., the Desktop), double click on the executable.
 In the window that opens up, enter/verify the following settings:
-* Session > Host Name: gorm.risoe.dk
+* Session > Host Name: jess.dtu.dk
 * Session > Port: 22
 * Session > Connection type: SSH
-* Session > Saved Sessions: Gorm
+* Session > Saved Sessions: Jess
 * Connection > Data > Auto-login username: your DTU username
 * Connection > Data > When username is not specified: Use system username
 * Window > Colours > Select a colour to adjust > ANSI Blue: RGB = 85, 85, 255